EddieSherban/STM32F7-Lab/README.md

-Certainly!
-Here's an improved version of your README with headers and clearer instructions.

----

 # Project Setup and Build Instructions

 This guide provides step-by-step instructions to set up, build, and generate your microcontroller project using CubeMX, CMake, and Ninja.